alpheustangs/filego.js/README.md

 #### `merge`

-Merge the chunks by using the `chunks` parameters.
+This function merges the chunks by using the `chunks` parameters.
 It will return the `blob` and `buffer` of the merged file.

 ```typescript
 import { merge } from "@filego/ts";